 See Emboss records in the Retrieving Card Information guide for more information.

-If you need to cancel or pause the embossing for a card, you can call Set Account Feature with these parameters:
+If you need to pause the emboss process for a card, you can call Set Account Feature with these parameters:

 startDate:as desired; default is current date-time